climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 3:</b> Climatescope countries with emissions reduction targets by type

 ![Figure 3](/assets/images/content/insights/policy/CS2017_Climate_Figure3.jpg)

-*Source: UNFCC, Bloomberg New Energy Finance.
+<small>*Source: UNFCC, Bloomberg New Energy Finance.
 Note: includes the 71 Climatescope countries, which account for 84% of all non-OECD emissions and 60% of all emissions globally as of 2012.
-Countries listed as "no target" were signatories to the Paris Agreement but made no explicit commitment to rein in emissions.*
+Countries listed as "no target" were signatories to the Paris Agreement but made no explicit commitment to rein in emissions.*</small>

 Finally, with global emissions rising and the planet warming, there is the important question of how swiftly these nations have moved since the Paris conference two years ago to implement domestic policies to meet their NDC commitments.
 In that regard, clearly much work remains to be done.
 As noted, just 18% of Climatescope countries have climate laws on their books to cut emissions at home and only 28% have climate related incentives in force, such as carbon prices, carbon linked taxation or funding programs for emissions reduction.
 While 75% of countries have set national clean energy goals, relatively few of them have established binding mechanisms such as portfolio standards to ensure those goals are hit.